Unusual Attitudes & Upset Recovery

 The first and immediate benefit to unloading is removing the threat of an aerodynamic stall, which will send the airplane downward and risks a spin.
 Not all aircraft pitch down when stalled, some T-tailed, swept wing aircraft actually pitch up.
 Pitch up or down, a stall makes upset recovery more difficult and must be avoided.

 The second benefit of unloading the wing is the aircraft's roll rate improves dramatically.
-You will lose less altitude when recovering an inverted, nose-low airplane by pushing to near 0-G, rolling crisply to right side up, and then pulling to level flight.
+You will lose less altitude when recovering an inverted, nose-low airplane by pushing (or pulling) to near 0-G, rolling crisply to right side up, and then pulling to level flight.
 This holds true even when significantly nose low.
 Where a typical business jet can take 5 seconds or more to roll upright with 1-G or more on the wing, the roll can be completed in 1 or 2 seconds when closer to 0-G.

 Figure: Critical Mach, from Eddie's notebook.